Chunking (psychology): Expertise and skilled memory effects

 Studies have shown that people have better memories when they are trying to remember items with which they are familiar.
 Similarly, people tend to create familiar chunks.
 This familiarity allows one to remember more individual pieces of content, and also more chunks as a whole.
 One well-known chunking study was conducted by Chase and Ericsson, who worked with an undergraduate student, SF, for over two years.
 They wanted to see if a person's digit span memory could be improved with practice.
-SF began the experiment with a normal span of 7 digits.
+SF began the experiment with a normal span of seven digits.
 SF was a long-distance runner, and chunking strings of digits into race times increased his digit span.
 By the end of the experiment, his digit span had grown to 80 numbers.
 A later description of the research in The Brain-Targeted Teaching Model for 21st Century Schools states that SF later expanded his strategy by incorporating ages and years, but his chunks were always familiar, which allowed him to recall them more easily.
-It is important to note that a person who does not have knowledge in the expert domain (e.g. being familiar with mile/marathon times) would have difficulty chunking with race times and ultimately be unable to memorize as many numbers using this method.
+Someone who does not have knowledge in the expert domain (e.g. being familiar with mile/marathon times) would have difficulty chunking with race times and ultimately be unable to memorize as many numbers using this method.
+The idea that a person who does not have knowledge in the expert domain would have difficulty chunking could also be seen in an experiment of novice and expert hikers to see if they could remember different mountain scenes.
+From this study, it was found that the expert hikers had better recall and recognition of structured stimuli.
+Another example could be seen with expert musicians in being able to chunk and recall encoded material that best meets the demands they are presented with at any given moment during the performance.